JuliaLang/Pkg.jl/docs/src/creating-packages.md

 end # module
 ```

-A user that depends on `Plotting` will not pay the cost of the "glue code" inside the `GlueContour` module.
+A user that depends on `Plotting` will not pay the cost of the "glue code" inside the `ContourGlue` module.
 It is only when the `Contour` package actually gets loaded that the `GlueCountour` glue package is loaded
 and provides the new functionality.

-If one considers `GlueContour` as a completely separate package, it could be argued that defining `Plotting.plot(c::Contour.ContourCollection)` is
+If one considers `ContourGlue` as a completely separate package, it could be argued that defining `Plotting.plot(c::Contour.ContourCollection)` is
-type piracy since `GlueContour` does not "own" neigher the method `Plotting.plot` nor the type `Contour.ContourCollection`.
+type piracy since `ContourGlue` does not "own" neigher the method `Plotting.plot` nor the type `Contour.ContourCollection`.
 However, for glue packages, it is ok to assume that the glue package owns the methdos in its parent package.
 In fact, this type of "type piracies" is one of the most standard use cases for glue packages.